List of national memorials of the United States: Other national memorials

-Congress has designated a number of sites as national memorials but not as units or affiliated areas of the National Park Service.
+Congress has designated a number of sites as national memorials but not as official units or affiliated areas of the National Park Service.
 While some are maintained by other federal agencies, most of these were created by local governments or private organizations which sought federal designation for wider and official recognition; the naming typically does not come with federal funding, but Congress has provided funds or allowed private fundraising for certain memorial sites.
 The Department of the Interior has noted that Congressional designation of private or local government sites as "National" may mislead the public into believing they are affiliated with the federal government.
-Congress has also authorized the construction of many memorials or commemorative works on federal land under the Commemorative Works Act, usually in Washington, D.C., or nearby; these are not listed unless specifically called a national memorial.
+Congress has also authorized the construction of many memorials or commemorative works on federal land under the Commemorative Works Act, usually in Washington, D.C., or nearby; these are not listed in this table unless specifically called a national memorial.